|

 You'll Need: Nothing other than the materials provided.

 Notes: The primary aim of this exercise is to encourage participants to think about how they would introduce and communicate the need for change, and how they would manage the process of change, rather than to think, in detail, about what changes need to be made.
-However, if you prefer to give this exercise a broader perspective to include elements of strategic thinking and project management, you may wish to give participants longer in order to think about and plan in some detail, how they would change the mail-order operation in Beastly Barbecues, as well as how they’d then communicate and manage that change programme.
+However, if you prefer to give this exercise a broader perspective to include elements of strategic thinking and project management, you may wish to give participants longer in order to think about and plan in some detail, how they would change the remote selling operation in Beastly Barbecues, as well as how they’d then communicate and manage that change programme.

 Label